 Who votes on the Oscars?

-The Academy of Motion Picture Arts and Sciences currently has 8,469 eligible Oscar voters, a jump of 35% from four years ago (6,261 voters in 2015).
+As of Dec.
+16, 2020, the Academy of Motion Picture Arts and Sciences had 9,427 eligible Oscar voters, a huge jump from five years ago (6,261 voters in 2015).
 Each person belongs to one of 17 branches.
 Each branch nominates for its own category — e.g., editors nominate editors, actors nominate for the four acting categories.
 Everyone gets to nominate best picture.
 For the final voting of the winner, all branches vote for everything.

 What are the branches?